 If the pictured adaptor is used on the incoming service, press the service select button to select the 20 Amp mode.
+When power is first applied, the system will always be in the 30 Amp mode.
+The 30/20 Amp indicator LED will be on when the system is in the 30 Amp mode.
+Momentarily pressing this button will switch the system to the 20 Amp mode.
 Momentarily pressing this button again will switch the system back to the 30 Amp mode.

 The Display Panel can also be used to display the value of current stored in memory for each of the six loads.
-To display the values of current stored in memory for each of the six loads, push and hold the "Service Select" button.
-The uppermost LED will illuminate and the stored value will appear on the Load Meter.
-Pushing "Service Select" again, will cycle to the next load.
-After the last stored value has been displayed, or if the Service Select button has not been pressed during a five second period, the Load Meter will return to normal operation and display total current draw.
+To display the values of current stored in memory for each of the six loads, push and hold the Service Select button.
+The uppermost LED will illuminate, and the stored value will appear on the Load Meter.
+Pushing Service Select again will cycle to the next load.
+After the last stored value has been displayed (if the unit is in the AVERAGING mode, indicated by the decimal point in the lower right corner of the Load Meter), the unit will display average current.
+Otherwise the Load Meter will return to normal operation and display total current draw.